 Online requests for a Peabody On The Road kit must be received at least one month prior to the date of your event.
 Our kit will visit your event for a period of 2 to 3 hours, so if you have an all day event, please be sure to specifiy the hours you would like our kit to be present.
 We will confirm reservations once we have sufficient volunteers to staff the event.
 Please also indicate if you are flexible regarding the choice of kit.
 The Museum provides only the kit and the interpreters.
 A table and 2 chairs must be provided by you.
 A Peabody On The Road kit requires a minimum of one 8-foot table.

 To ask more about the program please contact the Peabody on the Road Program at email@example.com or (203) 432-3775.
 E-mail is strongly preferred and will generate a quicker response.

 Q: What kits are available?

-A: We have three kits available to send out:
+A: We have four kits available for your event:

 Touch a replica of a T.Rex tooth

 Compare the skulls of a deer, bear and beaver

 Look a tarantula in the eyes (you have 2, it has 8)!

 See how Woodland Indian people used a travois